 But this news did not appear in the influential media outlets that set the bounds of political debate.
 The New York Times, the Washington Post and even the Miami Herald have limited their coverage of the Contra-drug connection to the barest mentions of other people’s investigations.

-In fact, New York Times stories have consistently disparaged allegations of contra drug running.
-Three stories that ran over one week last month contained some variations on this theme from the July 20 edition: "Investigators, including reporters from major news organizations, have tried without success to find proof of ... allegations that military supplies for the contras may have been paid for with profits from drug trafficking."
+In fact, New York Times stories have consistently disparaged allegations of Contra drug-running.
+Three stories that ran over one week last month contained some variations on this theme from the July 20 edition:

-Without validation by the elite press, crucial evidence of contra drug involvement gels thrown away with yesterday’s newspaper, never entering public discourse.
-Yet the this evidence when assembled, points to a pattern of widespread, officially tolerated drug trafficking that may reach me highest levels of the contra hierarchy and into the U.S. government.
+Without validation by the elite press, crucial evidence of Contra drug involvement gels thrown away with yesterday’s newspaper, never entering public discourse.
+Yet the this evidence when assembled, points to a pattern of widespread, officially tolerated drug trafficking that may reach the highest levels of the Contra hierarchy and into the US government.